lightning/bolts/02-peer-protocol.md

 misbehavior by the receiver.
 The sender SHOULD set `minimum-depth` to an amount where the sender considers reorganizations to be low risk.
 `funding-pubkey`, `revocation-basepoint`, `payment-basepoint` and `delayed-payment-basepoint` MUST be valid DER-encoded compressed secp256k1 pubkeys.
-The sender SHOULD set `feerate-per-kb` to at least the rate it estimates would cause the transaction to be immediately included in a block.
+The sender SHOULD set `feerate-per-kw` to at least the rate it estimates would cause the transaction to be immediately included in a block.